-How To Make Comicbook Shoes
+How to Make Comicbook Shoes

-This hub will show you how to create your own pair of shoes from your favourite comic, magazine or images.
+This hub will show you how to create your own pair of shoes from your favourite comic, magazine or other images.
 Anything paper, basically.
 The possibilities are endless!
 I will also show you how to make your creation water resistant, so that you can actually wear them outside, without fear of your hard work washing away in the rain!

 You Will Need:

 Water Based Polyurethane Clear Gloss (for weather proofing)